-EVAN T. PETTIT .....Lake County.
-Present address, San José.
+EVAN T. PETTIT Lake County.

 Taught in Contra Costa County, two and one half months; Stanislaus County, three months; Tuolumne County, one and a half years; Santa Clara County, three years; Colusa County, two years.
 Left the profession of teaching in 1885, to engage in fruit raising.